Three Wishes for Cinderella (1973 film): Cast

 The film was released in a Czech and a German version.
 The ensemble was composed of Czech and German actors all speaking their native languages.
-In the respective editions, they were dubbed to Czech or German.
+In the respective editions, they were dubbed into Czech or German.

-Jana Preissová was sought for the title role but could not take it due to her pregnancy.
-Libuše Šafránková was hired instead.
+Jana Preissová was offered the title role, but turned it down because she was pregnant at the time.
+Libuše Šafránková was cast instead.

 Production

-The film was originally written for warm weather, but director Václav Vorlíček suggested setting the film in winter instead and delayed filming for months.
+The film was originally going to be set during warm weather, but director Václav Vorlíček suggested setting the film in winter instead and delayed filming for months.

-Screenwriter František Pavlíček was blacklisted by the Czechoslovak government at the time the movie was made.
+Screenwriter František Pavlíček was blacklisted by the Czechoslovak government at the time the film was made.
 He was credited under a pseudonym instead, with the Barrandov Studio head and the director keeping his identity secret.

 Theodor Pištěk and Günter Schmidt designed the costumes for the film.
 Theodor designed for the main and memorable characters (Cinderella, the Prince, the King, the Queen, the Stepmother, the Stepsister and Princess Droběna) while Günter designed for all other ones.

-Filming locations

-The film was shot at the DEFA studios in Potsdam-Babelsberg (Brandenburg), Moritzburg Castle in Saxony, in the Barrandov studios in Prague, and in various places in Bohemia in what was then Czechoslovakia, including the Švihov castle in western Bohemia and the Bohemian Forest.
+The film was shot between December 11, 1972 and March 29, 1973 at the DEFA studios in Potsdam-Babelsberg (Brandenburg), Moritzburg Castle in Saxony, in the Barrandov studios in Prague, and in various places in Bohemia in what was then Czechoslovakia, including the Švihov castle in western Bohemia and the Bohemian Forest.

+Release

+The film's gala premiere was held at the Sevastopol cinema in Prague on October 26, 1973.
+After being theatrically released in Soviet Union on November 1, 1973 and in Czechoslovakia on November 16, the film had its international premiere in East Berlin in March 1974.

 International history

-The BBC serialized the film in three thirty-minute segments under the title Three Gifts for Cinderella in 1974, adding English-language narration rather than dubbing the dialog.
+The BBC serialized the film in three thirty-minute segments under the title Three Gifts for Cinderella in 1974, adding English-language narration rather than dubbing the dialogue.
 Another English dub was made in the United States and the film was edited down to an hour, to be shown on the CBS Children's Film Festival miniseries, three times in 1974 through 1976.
-The American dub was also shown in Canada on CBC TV (CBHT Halifax / CBIT Sydney / CBCT Charlottetown) in the Maritimes on November 18, 1978 and March 10, 1979.
+The American English dub was also shown in Canada on CBC Television (CBHT Halifax / CBIT Sydney / CBCT Charlottetown) in the Maritimes on 18 November 1978 and 10 March 1979.

 The film has become a holiday classic in several European countries.

-It is shown on TV around Christmas time every year in the Czech Republic, Slovakia, Germany, Austria, Switzerland, Spain, Norway, sometimes in Sweden, Ukraine and Russia.
+The film is broadcast on TV during the Christmas season every year in the Czech Republic, Slovakia, Germany and Norway.
+It is also popular in Austria, Spain, the United Arab Emirates and the Philippines.
 In some countries, there are multiple broadcasts during December.
 This film's status has been likened to that held by Frank Capra's 1946 It's a Wonderful Life in the United States as a holiday staple.

-This movie was shown in Japan.
-In 1977, it was premiered in Catalonia with Catalan dubbing.
-It was the first time that a product oriented to children was translated into that language.
+This movie was released in Japan on VHS with Japanese dubbing.
+In 1977, it premiered in Catalonia with Catalan dubbing.
+It was the first time that a product oriented towards children was translated into that language.